lokuciejewski/nox_cpu/README.md

 To run the emulator, use `./nox-cpu` with the following flags:
     - `-m <path>` indicates the path to the `.bin` 64kb file containing the ROM/RAM
     - `-d <int>` indicates the clock delay (in useconds) between changing the states (low/high).
 Each full clock cycle is double this amount
+    - `-o <16 bit hex>` indicates the memory address for writing to stdout

 ## Architecture